eko-develops/flask-boilerplate/README.md

 If any changes are made to the database such as new models, change in column names or constraints, etc, a migration will need to be performed to reflect the changes.
 This Flask boilerplate uses `Flask-Migrate` to create and run migrations.

+When performing migrations, ensure that the models are imported before calling `migrate.init_app(app, db)`.

 ### How To Perform A Migration (First Migration)

 If a migration has never been performed on the database before, we will need to create a migration repository. **This directory should be added to version control**.
 This directory will be created in the root of the project.
 Use the following command to create the migrations folder: